 - Complete and submit a DWSRF loan application

 - To Assess the technical, managerial, and financial capacity of the water system, the Participant is encouraged to complete the "Indiana Department of the Environmental Management (IDEM) Capacity Development Self-Assessment." updated 2015

 - The Authorized Signatory for the proposed project loan will be contacted by the DWSRF Administrator to schedule a Project Planning Meeting, which can take place either in our offices or in a location chosen by the applicant.
 During this meeting, the next stages and required documentation will be explained in detail to the applicant and their chosen engineering consultant who will be creating the Preliminary Engineering Report (PER) for submittal.

 - When the PER is received by SRF, the DWSRF Administrator will score and rank your project on our Project Priority List.
 The PER will undergo a content review to ensure that all required items are present.
 A letter will be sent to the applicant indicating whether the PER is complete or if it is missing required items.
-Click the links to view PER Guidelines and Guidance for submitting the correct language and graphics in the environmental chapter.
+Click the links to view PER Guidance and tips on the Environmental Chapter content.

 - When the PER is deemed "complete," the PER will undergo a technical and environmental review by DWSRF Loan Program staff.
 Staff will coordinate with other applicable agencies regarding any environmental concerns.
 Before approval, an Environmental Assessment will be posted for a 30-day public comment period or a Categorical Exclusion will be posted for a one-day comment period.

 - If approved, the DWSRF Loan Program will issue a "PER Approval Letter" to the applicant indicating that the project has been approved to move forward with the next steps towards closing a loan.

 - After PER approval, the Applicant will concurrently: